simon-lammes/support-pipe/README.md

 ### Starting The Application

-1. Make sure you have node, maven and docker installed.
+1. Make sure you have node, ionic-cli, maven and docker installed.
 Versions that work for sure are:
     - node 12.19.0
+    - ionic-cli 6.16.3
     - maven 3.6.3
     - docker 20.10.7
 1. Run `docker-compose up` in the root of the project and wait for all containers to start successfully.
 Make sure no container errored out during startup.